Latest News.

 There is a book about Lumsdale (Lumsdale: The Industrial Revolution in a Derbyshire Valley) which can be purchased in the shop at Cromford Mills, from Bannister Publications or via the authors (contact alan@piper.nu) and all profits go towards the upkeep of the valley.

-Approved tour leaders are able to take people on a 2 hour guided walk down the valley to include much of the fenced off area.
-Contact alan@piper.nu.
-They are also currently able to give talks about the history of the valley in person and have several booked for 2023-4.
+The leaders are also currently able to give talks about the history of the valley and have several booked for 2024-6.
 If you wish to request a talk now or a tour in the future contact the Arkwright Society on 01629 823256 and say it is about a Lumsdale tour or talk.

 The Lumsdale team also raise money for the valley – many issues need specialist advice and help.
 In 2019 the Garden Party raised more than £2,000 towards the cost of protecting the habitat and conserving the important industrial ruined buildings in the valley.
-Plant, cake and bric-a-brac stalls were held in 2021 and raised £700 and then in 2022 we were able to hold a ‘real’ garden party again with the result as above.
+Plant, cake and bric-a-brac stalls were held in 2021 and raised £700 and then in 2022 we were able to hold a ‘real’ garden party when the Lumsdale Garden Party on Saturday 20th May 2023 raised £1,700.
+This has also had to be curtailed but donations to the Arkwright Society for use in their Lumsdale estate are always welcome.

 Changes to the Methodist Church

 The extension and modernisation work to create the Chapel & Community Centre started on June 11th 2018.
 Planning consent had been given at the end of August 2017 and in September the Methodist Circuit Meeting gave its consent to take the project forward.
-In October the Methodist District gave a £20,000 grant and just before Christmas the Methodist Connextional Grants Committe promised £50,000 towards the £210,000 project.
+In October the Methodist District gave a £20,000 grant and just before Christmas the Methodist Connexional Grants Committee promised £50,000 towards the £210,000 project.
 The Norwood and Newton Settlement made us a grant of £15,000 and another grant – this time for £21,000 from the Methodist Insurance Company – was awarded in April 2018.
 The Mid-Derbyshire Circuit has also made us two very generous grants and in October 2018 the All Churches Trust awarded us £3000.

 It was anticipated that the work would take 16-18 weeks but that was before wet rot was found in the floor joists.
 However the Methodist Circuit Meeting generously voted a grant to cover the work and the celebration re-opening service was held on November 18th 2018.